-The side-by-side display below illustrates the physical size and weight of the Panasonic FZ2000 and the Panasonic LX15.
+The physical size and weight of the Panasonic FZ2000 and the Panasonic LX15 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the FZ2000 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is considerably smaller (55 percent) than the Panasonic FZ2000.
 Moreover, the LX15 is substantially lighter (66 percent) than the FZ2000.
 In this context, it is worth noting that neither the FZ2000 nor the LX15 are weather-sealed.